Science, Art, Litt, Science based Art & Science Communication

 " Our products are laboratory tested and provide immediate relief from your ailments"

 “Detox” is a case of a legitimate medical term being turned into a marketing strategy – all designed to treat a nonexistent condition.
 The truth is you can't detoxify your body using these 'pseudo-science' techniques.
-Doctors say it is complete nonsense.
+Scientists say it is complete nonsense.
 ‘Detox’ has no meaning outside of the clinical treatment for drug addiction or poisoning.
 In medicine, detoxification means treatments for dangerous levels of drugs, alcohol, or poisons, like heavy metals.
 Real detoxification is provided in hospitals when there are life-threatening circumstances.
-Other detoxification claims are just packages promoted by by entrepreneurs, quacks and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated in your life time.
+Other detoxification claims are just packages promoted by entrepreneurs, quacks and charlatans to sell a bogus treatment that allegedly detoxifies your body of toxins you’re supposed to have accumulated in your life time.
 There are the “ other toxins” that alternative health providers claim to eliminate.
 This form of detoxification is simply the co-opting of a real term to give legitimacy to useless products and services, while confusing consumers into thinking they’re science-based.
 Evaluating any detox is simple: We need to understand the science of toxins, the nature of toxicity, and how detox rituals, kits, and programs claim to remove toxins.

 If your body really accumulates so many toxins that can't be eliminated by the body itself like these pseudo-science promoters say, you would actually die of them!